mdn/content/files/en-us/web/accessibility/aria/attributes/aria-errormessage/index.md

 When `aria-errormessage` is relevant, the element it references must be visible so users can see or hear the error message.

 Often times, you will want the element with the error message to be an [ARIA live region](/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions), such as when an error message is displayed to users after they have provided an invalid value.
 The error message should describe what is wrong and inform the user what is required to make the object valid.
+Adding the error message as an ARIA live region informs assistive technologies that the user may benefit from the error message content even if the error message wouldn't otherwise be conveyed to the user.

 Include a visible error message and link the invalid object with the `aria-errormessage` attribute if the failure is visually apparent and an explicit description of the error is necessary.